zeaa2019/deadlinedashboard/README.md

 -Open your browser and go to https://localhost:8080

 ##Features
 The app allows you to input details of a coursework deadline into a form and then the details of the deadline are sent to the server, saved in a JSON file and then outputted to a unconfigurable dashboard

 The dashboard can be viewed via clicking on the view dashboard link on the homepage

+The dashboard will not output deadlines that have passed the due date, therefore old deadlines are not shown on the dashboard however they remain in the JSON file in case they need to referenced in the future

 ##Design and Implementation Rationale
 The web app is designed for lecturers in the BSc Computer Science course 2019/2020; it allows lecturers to be able to have upcoming deadlines for their unit outputted to a unconfigurable dashboard that is in Portland Building where students can view their upcoming deadlines.